pythonanywhere/help_pages/articles/CustomDomains.md

 that you use a CNAME to point your domain at our servers.
-Without going too much into the technical details, a CNAME means that you don't need to do any DNS configuration beyond the initial setup; we can manage everything for you, so if (for example) the IP address associated with your webapp gets blocked in some country, or if it's subjected to a denial-of-service attack, we can move your website over to a different IP address.
+Without going too much into the technical details, a CNAME means that you don't need to do any DNS configuration beyond the initial setup; we can manage everything for you, so if (for example) the IP address associated with your website gets blocked in some country, or if it's subjected to a denial-of-service attack, we can move your website over to a different IP address.